numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

-Of course, we can't guarantee that your brilliant suggestion will actually be incorporated, because it probably contradicts three other people's brilliant suggestions.
-The goal is to get something we can all live with.
+Of course, we can't guarantee that your brilliant suggestion will actually be incorporated, because it probably contradicts three other people's brilliant suggestions, and somehow we have to agree on something to actually propose.
 Life is full of compromises.
 But we'll do our best.

+Note that we especially would like feedback on the proposed `Semantics`_, and in particular if they look good to you and you maintain a library that implements some matrix-like type, then we'd love to add your project to the list in the `Adoption`_ section, as further evidence of what a big happy family we all are.

-Now, without further ado:
+Now, without further ado:]

 Abstract